ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Update item:
-: Refers to the content on an edge of the updates graph, which can be either a snapshot or incremental update.
+: Refers to the content on an edge of the updates graph, which can be either a snapshot or an incremental update.
 An update item can be considered as a pair (op, data) where op denotes whether the item is an incremental update or a snapshot, and data is the content of the item.